finmavis/finmavis.dev/src/blog-post/development-using-parceljs/index.md

 ## The Code

 Parcel can take any type of file as an entry point, but an HTML or JavaScript file is a good place to start.
-If we link our main JavaScript file in the HTML using a relative path, Parcel will also process it for us, and replace the reference with a URL to the output file.
+If we link our main JavaScript file in the HTML using a relative path, Parcel will process it for us, and replace the reference with a URL to the output file.

-So, let's create our HTML and JavaScript file.
-Create a `src` folder inside our project directory and create two file inside that directory, `index.html` and `index.js`.
-And our Project structure look like below:
+So, let's create our HTML and JS file.
+Create a `src` folder inside our project directory and create 2 files inside that directory, `index.html` and `index.js`, and our project structure will look like below:

 ```text
 |-- src